Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Application to Seaflow cruise

 \section{Application to Seaflow cruise}

-In this section, we apply our model to data collected on a research cruise in the North Pacific Ocean, and from the Simons CMAP database.
-The MGL1704 cruise traversed two water masses over the course of about 2 weeks, between dates 2017-05-28 and 2017-06-13.
-As seen in Figure~\ref{fig:intro}, the cruise started in the North Pacific Subtropical Gyre (dominated by warm, saltier water), traveling north to the Subpolar Gyre (high latitude, nutrient-rich water), and returned back south.
+In this section, we apply our model to data collected on a research cruise in the North Pacific Ocean, and from the Simons CMAP database (\url{https://simonscmap.com/}).
+The MGL1704 cruise traversed two oceanographic regions over the course of about 2 weeks, between dates 2017-05-28 and 2017-06-13.
+As seen in Figure~\ref{fig:intro}, the cruise started in the North Pacific Subtropical Gyre (low latitude, dominated by warm, saltier water), traveling north to the Subpolar Gyre (high latitude, low-temperature, low-salt, nutrient-rich water), and returned back south.
 We first describe the data and model setup, then discuss the results.

-\textbf{Environmental covariates.} A total of 33 environment covariates (see Table~\ref{tab:environmental-covariates-labels} and Figure~\ref{fig:environmental-covariates}) were \textit{colocalized} with cytometric data by averaging the environmental data measurements within a rectangle of every discrete point of the cruise trajectory in space and time, aggregated to an hourly resolution.
-These data were processed and downloaded from the Simons CMAP database \citep{simonscmap-website} accessed through the \texttt{CMAP4R} R package \citep{cmap4r}.
-In addition to these covariates, we lagged the sunlight covariate in time by $\{3,6,9,12\}$ hours.
+\textbf{Environmental covariates.} A total of 33 environment covariates (see Table 1 and Figure 11 of the Supplement) were \textit{colocalized} with cytometric data by averaging the environmental data measurements within a rectangle of every discrete point of the cruise trajectory in space and time, aggregated to an hourly resolution.
+These data were processed and downloaded from the Simons CMAP database \citep{simonscmap-paper} accessed through the \texttt{CMAP4R} R package \citep{cmap4r}.
+In addition to these covariates, we created four new covariates by lagging the sunlight covariate in time by $\{3,6,9,12\}$ hours.
 This was motivated by scientific evidence showing that the peak of phytoplankton cell division is out of phase with sunlight \citep{Ribalet2015}.
-We also created two changepoint variables demarcating the two crossings events of the cruise through a biological transition line at latitude $37$.
+We also created two new changepoint variables demarcating the two crossings events of the cruise through a biological transition line at latitude $37\textdegree$.
 These derived covariates play the role of allowing a more flexible \textit{conditional} representation of the cytograms, using information from the covariates.
-All covariates except for the two changepoint variables are centered and scaled to have sample variance of 1.
-Altogether, we formed a covariate matrix $X \in \R^{(308-12) \times 42}$.
+All covariates except for the two changepoint variables were centered and scaled to have sample variance of 1.
+Altogether, we formed a covariate matrix $\X \in \R^{(308-12) \times 39}$.
 (The first twelve time points are deleted due to the the lagging of the sunlight variable.)